Make Table Rock Worthy of the View

 Coordinate the work

-Keeping the pieces organized, moving, and pointed toward a formal feasibility package.
+Keeping the pieces organized, moving, and pointed toward a completed feasibility baseline.

 What success looks like for Phase 1A